 Once an aquarium is filled with de-chlorinated water, bacteria will find their way into the aquarium from the environment, and will thrive if there is a source of ammonia to feed on.
 A pinch of fish food every day should effectively release ammonia to nourish a developing bacterial colony.
 Alternatively, a substrate of fresh aqua soil should achieve the same result.
-Some sources recommend using filter media from another established tank (such as from your local fish store) to introduce pre-established bacteria.
+Some sources recommend using filter media from another established tank (such as from your local fish store) or live rock to introduce pre-established bacteria.
 While this could help speed up the cycle, the potential for introducing contaminants into the aquarium should not be ignored.
 Bottled bacteria is contaminant-free and can be added as a safer method to speed up the cycling process.

 When is the aquarium safe for fish?

 The most definitive way to know if the biofilter is ready is by regularly testing during the cycling process.
 Specifically, the compounds ammonia, nitrite, and nitrate are at play.
 Data should reveal an ammonia spike, followed by a nitrite spike, followed by a sustained nitrate spike (more on that later).
 When test results reveal that ammonia and nitrite concentrations have reached zero, the aquarium is safe for fish.
 Note that a common mistake is to wait a month, test the water, find zero ammonia and nitrite, and assume the aquarium is ready when actually it may never have cycled in the first place.